Paul Munster: Bhayangkara FC

 Eight months later, he was offered a contract to manage Bhayangkara F.C. in the Indonesian Liga 1, and he was appointed as their new coach on 1 September 2019.

 Arriving halfway through the season with the club in 13th place, Munster managed to finish the season in 4th place and as Siem Reap Super Asia Cup Champions, beating Malaysian club Petaling Jaya City 2–1 in the final in Cambodia.

 Arriving halfway through the season with the club in 13th place, Munster managed to finish the season in 4th place and as Siem Reap Super Asia Cup Champions, beating Malaysian club Petaling Jaya City 2–1 in the final in Cambodia.

 The 2021–22 Season was Munster's final season with the club, finishing in 3rd place, and qualifying for the AFC Cup.

 The 2021–22 Season was Munster's final season with the club, finishing in 3rd place, and qualifying for the AFC Cup.
 Munster left Bhayangkara on 31 March 2022, after his contract wasn't renewed.

 Brunei

 On 17 August 2022, Munster was unveiled as the new technical director of the Brunei national football team.
 Under his watch, Brunei managed to qualify for the 2022 AFF Championship for the first time in 26 years.

 Persebaya Surabaya

-In winter of 2024, he returned to the Indonesian top-tier by becoming the manager for Persebaya Surabaya.
+In winter of 2024, he returned to the Indonesian top-tier by becoming the manager for Persebaya Surabaya sitting in mid table.

+Munster 2025 Season resulted in Top 4 Position.

 Return to Bhayangkara

 On 19 June 2025, Munster returned to become the head coach of Bhayangkara Presisi.
+In the summer of 2026, Bhayangkara Presisi a promotion team from Liga 2 terminated Munster's 2 Year contract after leading them to a fifth place finish last season.

+Munster was nominated for Coach of the Year.